Beads Tracker

 Complete taskbd update <id> --status closed

-Syncbd sync
+Syncbd sync --flush-only

 Switching Epics